f-droid/fdroid-website/_docs/Build_Metadata_Reference.md

 -   `Tags` - The _AndroidManifest.xml_ and _build.gradle_ files in all
     tagged revisions in the source repository are checked, looking for the highest version code.
-The appropriateness of this method depends on the development process used by the application’s developers.
-You should not specify this method unless you’re sure it’s appropriate.
-It shouldn’t be used if the developers like to tag unstable versions or are known to forget to tag releases.
+The appropriateness of this method depends on the development process used by the application's developers.
+You should not specify this method unless you're sure it's appropriate.
+It shouldn't be used if the developers like to tag unstable versions or are known to forget to tag releases.
 Like RepoManifest, it will not return the correct value if the directory containing the _AndroidManifest.xml_ has moved.
 Despite these caveats,